rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## merge

-**Definition**: move changes from one branch into another branch, combining their histories
+**Definition**: version control concept and Git feature; move changes from one branch into another branch, combining their histories

 **Purpose**: integrates completed documentation updates from feature branches into the `main` branch for